-The program leading to the Master of Arts degree in Counseling consists of the following two sequences:
+The program leading to the Master of Arts degree in Counseling consists of the following three sequences:

-- 1. School Counseling - 2.
-Community Counseling
+- 1. School Counseling

+- 2. Community Counseling

+- 3. Rehabilitation Counseling

-Applicants to both sequences must meet the admission requirements of the Graduate College.
+Applicants to all three sequences must meet the admission requirements of the Graduate College.
 Applicants to the counseling sequences will also be required to meet the following additional requirements:

-- Attend an informational orientation session prior to applying for program admission; - Submit recent scores for the general test of the Graduate Record Examination (GRE).
-Scores will be considered along with other aspects of the application; - Participate in an evaluative Pre-Admission Workshop after application materials have been submitted; and - 4.
-Submit a spontaneous writing sample to be completed during the Pre-Admission Workshop.
+- Attend a mandatory orientation session prior to program admission: - Submit recent scores for the general test of the Graduate Record Examination (GRE).
+Scores will be considered along with other aspects of the application; and - 3.
+Participate in an evaluative Pre-Admission Workshop after application materials have been submitted.